cyberbotics/webots-doc/guide/tutorial-3-appearance-15-minutes.md

 enhance the user's experience, it is also essential for simulations where robots perceive their environment (camera image processing, line following, etc.).

-The result at the end of this tutorial is shown in .
+The result at the end of this tutorial is shown in [this figure](tutorial-3-appearance-15-minutes.md#simulation-after-having-setup-the-light-and-the-appearance-nodes).

 ### New simulation